 One of the significant advantages of working with an experienced real estate agent is that you can make more knowledgeable offers for properties.
 It is vital to make an excellent offer so that you are taken seriously – and to avoid offering too much for a property when you don’t have to.

-That way, you can make an offer that is likely to be appealing to the lender but also one that is not too high.
+That way, you can make an offer that is likely to be appealing to the lender and not too high.